 The Russian Federation - August 24 - September 8, 2016

 How wrong can someone be in their perception of another country, specifically Russia?
 This venture into the former USSR was an eye opening experience in many ways.
-The country is a lot more modern than most Americans believe, at least in the western portion, near the two largest cities.
+The country is a lot more modern than most Americans believe, at least in the western portion near the two largest cities.
 The country we saw had beautiful clean cities with outstanding public transportation.
 Apparently their economy is not doing too badly because construction cranes were everywhere, building many high rise apartments or business office buildings.
-Tourist were everywhere in the major cities and into the countryside at other popular tourist destinations.
+Tourists were everywhere in the major cities and into the countryside at other popular tourist destinations.

 Russia contains some of the most beautiful palaces and churches in the world.
 It is hard to believe that so many of those beautiful historic buildings were tragically destroyed by the Nazis in WWII, and many were neglected or abused by the Communists during the USSR days.
-But, in the past 20 to 30 years, the Russians have worked steadfastly to restore these buildings to near their former splendor.
+But, in the past 20 to 30 years, the Russians have worked steadfastly to restore these buildings to their former splendor.